 For example, you’ve probably seen a ‘Sign up with Facebook’ option when registering for a service, in which case Facebook is the identity provider, more accurately the social identity provider.
 With the user’s consent, Facebook asserts to the service provider that you have a Facebook social identity and provides the attributes you approve to the service for a social registration, so you don’t need to create another identity for the new service.

-As a service provider, the alternative to using an identity provider is to require users to create a new digital identity for your service, asking them to input their personal data and create a new set of account credentials.
+As a service provider, the alternative to using an IdP is to require users to create a new digital identity for your service, asking them to input their personal data and create a new set of account credentials.

-Now let’s look at why you would use an identity provider, why you might use more than one identity provider, and how to connect an identity provider to your service (made much simpler via a Customer IAM solution).
+Now let’s look at why you would use an IdP, why you might use more than one identity provider, and how to connect an identity provider to your service (made much simpler via a Customer IAM solution).

 The customer experience benefits of using a federated identity provider

 Building in the ability for customers to use an existing digital identity to sign into your service makes it very easy for new customers to simply click to register, reducing form filling and abandonment, and password fatigue.
 Keep in mind that 45% of users give up if the registration process is too hard, so anything you can do to facilitate registration will see a significant impact to your customer conversion rate.

 You can make this user experience benefit more inclusive by integrating multiple identity providers, giving users options for signing up to your service.
 Using the above example, some of your customers may not have Facebook, but would take advantage of ‘Sign up with Google’ and vice versa.

-Further, identity providers can facilitate progressive profiling – enriching customer data without customers needing to repeat data entry between the linked services.
+Further, an IdP can facilitate progressive profiling – enriching customer data without customers needing to repeat data entry between the linked services.
 They simply tick to give permission to the identity provider to provide your service with the information, saving them time and effort inputting the details again.